Chapter 21

 “What are you?”

-“C’mon, what are you?
-A smart virus?
+“A smart virus?
 A mad prion?
 A weapon?”

-Pakicetus stared scattershot into the night, lingering on the supernova.
+Pakicetus stared into the night, scattershot.

-This is the first time I’ve seen the stars.
+This is the first time: I’ve seen the stars.

-And I am not a weapon.
+And: I am not a weapon.

 Pakicetus flashed a rictus grin, teeth like rebar.

-They said I was a failure.
+They said: I was a failure.

 “Who?”

-Camden failed by their standards, but surpassed my own.
+Camden failed their standard: surpassed my own.

 “I don’t understand.”